-For the Autocrat
+Information for the Autocrat

-It is the purpose of this article to explain the proper procedures that must be followed, according to SCA and Midrealm rules, but mostly to define the needs of the Equestrians, to participate, and to keep the “surprises” at minimum and the event safe for horse and rider.
+It is the purpose of this article to explain the proper procedures that must be followed, according to SCA and Midrealm rules, but mostly to define the needs of the Equestrians to participate, and to keep the 'surprises' at minimum and the event safe for horse and rider.

 Step 3 - You will be informed (usually at the inspection) if the site and event are approved for Equestrian Activities.
-Once approved an Equestrian Marshal in Charge / or an Equestrian Steward will be assigned, and coordination of what preparations are needed from the site owners and event staff will begin.
+Once approved, an Equestrian Marshal in Charge / or an Equestrian Steward will be assigned, and coordination of what preparations are needed from the site owners and event staff will begin.

-The Equestrian Steward will take care of almost everything else.
-Event websites and flyers should list this person(s) as the contact for Equestrian participants, and if all goes well you'll have a safe and exciting event that will have that added medieval feel of the horse.
+The Equestrian Marshal or Steward will take care of almost everything else.
+Event websites and flyers should list this person as the contact for Equestrian participants, and if all goes well you'll have a safe and exciting event that will have that added medieval feel of the horse.

 Parking - Truck and trailers can range from small to large.
 A small vehicle and 2 horse trailer will take up about 30 feet of space, while some crew cab trucks hauling a large multi horse trailer will need upwards of 60 feet.
 In any case the parking must be firm ground that is unaffected by foul weather.
 The parking should be close to the list area.

-"What's that smell” - What is to be done with the manure?
-While horse manure is an excellent fertilizer, most people have great objections to leaving in their yard, roads and driveways.
-Courteous equestrians will pick it up, but what to do with then?
-Is there someplace to dump, spread or are the we expected to haul it out.
+"What's that smell?" - What is to be done with the manure?
+While horse manure is an excellent fertilizer, most people have great objections to leaving it in their yard, roads and driveways.
+Courteous equestrians will pick it up, but what to do with it then?
+Is there someplace to dump, spread or are we expected to haul it out?

 Water - The average horse can consume up to 20 gallons of water a day.
 More on hot arid days.
 It is extremely important that an adequate water supply be close to the area that the horses are kept.
-An added bonus would be if there is a location to “hose down” the horses especially during hot weather.
+An added bonus would be if there is a location to 'hose down' the horses, especially during hot weather.

-Veterinary services - Is there a local Veterinarian available to be on call.
-You can not assume that the local vet will care for horses, or “large animal vets” do either.
+Veterinary services - Is there a local Veterinarian available to be on call?
+You cannot assume that the local vet will care for horses, or 'large animal vets' do either.
 Call and confirm.